What are the latest coronavirus restrictions around the UK?

 – Scotland

-The toughest coronavirus restrictions in Scotland were imposed on 11 council areas last week.
+The toughest coronavirus restrictions in Scotland have been imposed on 11 council areas.

 First Minister Nicola Sturgeon said that moving parts of west and central Scotland from Level 3 to Level 4 for three weeks was “unpalatable but necessary” as infections remained “stubbornly and worryingly high”.